mdymen85/emailserver/README.md

 Something that will be nice is to dockerize the application.
 Push both separe applications in images in docker hub, and then, maybe, construct a docker-compose to create the three images in an instance, or just pull the images independently.

+Idempotency treatment: request must be idempotent, so if happend to receive more than one time the request with the same id, musn`t do the request, but needs to return to the client the same results as the first one.